chenhaixiao/mpd-c/README.md

 by Thomas Wingo and David Cutler

+## Citation

+Please cite our [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1453-3) if you use MPD in your work.
+Thanks.

 ## Description

 MPD is a program designed to automate creation of multiplex primer design written in C. The `mpd_lessGreedy` and `mpd_moreGreedy` binaries differ in which primer pool they choose to start with for pool creation.
 Either binary can be used as stand-alone or in conjunction with the [MPD perl package](http://github.com/wingolab-org/mpd-perl).